Welcome to Costa Rica.

 How long is the boat ride from La Pavona to Tortuguero?

-The boat ride from La Pavona to Tortuguero is a scenic journey that takes about an hour and a half.
+The boat ride from La Pavona to the Tortuguero village is a scenic journey that takes about an hour and a half.
 The route takes you along the canals of the Tortuguero National Park, a protected area known for its abundant wildlife and lush vegetation.

 The boats are equipped with comfortable seats and roof covers, so you can enjoy the journey rain or shine.